-You may find what you need to enter on your 1099 form, or you will need to go to the Investor relations pages for the ETF fund company to find it.
+You might find what you need to enter on the 1099 form, or you will need to go to the Investor Relations pages on the ETF fund company's website to find it.

 On that page, you should be able to find supplemental information that will tell you the foreign percentage for the fund for the tax year.